stuylinux/stuylinux.org/content/posts/apcsa.md

 ##### Operator Precedence
 Java will use [its version of the order of operations](https://docs.oracle.com/javase/tutorial/java/nutsandbolts/operators.html) to evaluate an expression.
 Operators on the same level are evaluated left to right.

+For the basic arithmetic expressions, this is effectively an extended PEMDAS.

 You can add parenthesis to specify that you want a certain section to be evaluated first.